Los Angeles to San Francisco

 ALCOSAN CSO Tunnels

 The Allegheny County Sanitary Authority (ALCOSAN) is designing a tunnel program to control combined sewer overflows (CSOs) as part of a consent decree with EPA.
 The $2.8 billion system improvement program is expected to include tunnel segments to store and treat overflows.
 The improvements are slated to be complete by 2026.
 The tunnels include: Ohio River Segment (1.9 miles, 12-14 ft in diameter, $84 million); Allegheny River Segment (3.6 miles, 12-14 ft in diameter, $136 million); and Monongahela River Segment (4.5 miles, 12-14 ft in diameter, $152 million).
 Additionally, the program will include interceptor and consolidation sewers, dewatering pump station and treatment plant improvements.
-To date, a formal agreement has not been reached, so plans are not finalized.
+Plans unveiled in September call for tunneling to begin on the Ohio River in 2023, with the others to follow.
+On May 15, ALCOSAN announced that its Modified Consent Decree with the United States Department of Justice, the United States Environmental Protection Agency, the Pennsylvania Department of Environmental Protection, and the Allegheny County Health Department has been approved by the United States District Court for the Western District of Pennsylvania.
+Geotechnical data collection was underway, according to the ALCOSAN website.

 Phase 2 Lake Travis Deep Water Intake

 The Brushy Creek Regional Utility Authority (BCRUA) has embarked on a multiple year program to increase capacity and manage concerns associated with recent historic low water levels of Lake Travis.
 The program includes: a multiple level-screen deep water intake assembly and shaft extending about 70-ft below lake bottom; approximately 10,000-ft of 96-in. diameter tunnel to convey water by gravity from the intake to a new on-shore pump station (with a subterranean forebay, multiple individual pump wells and a 30 ft diameter wetwell extending about 300 ft below grade); and 3,000-ft of 84-in. diameter pressurized transmission tunnel.
-Final design is anticipated to begin in 2019, and construction is anticipated to begin in 2021 or 2022.
-BCRUA is currently acquiring easements for the project.
+Final design Final design is expected to be completed in mid-2021.
+Construction is estimated to begin in 2021 with completion in 2026.
+Total project cost is estimated at approximately $180 million (subject to change).

 Dallas Area Rapid Transit (DART) is well underway with planning and preliminary design of the D2 Subway, which will provide a second light rail alignment through downtown Dallas.
 The targeted opening date for the design-build project is 2024.